mrdaniellewis/react-listboxes/examples/combo_box/all_disabled_options/README.md

-# Combo box with string options
+# Combo box with all options disabled

-A combo box whose options are an array of strings.
+A combo box where all the options have been disabled.